Understanding more about baby horses, called foals, is crucial to broadening your knowledge about horses.

 When it comes to the world of horses, understanding the terminology is crucial.

-A baby horse, regardless of its gender, is referred to as a 'foal.'
-We classify these young creatures under this term until they reach the age of one year.
+A newborn horse, regardless of its gender, is referred to as a 'foal.'
+We classify these young creatures as such until they reach one year of age.
 However, as they grow, the terminology changes based on their gender.

 A 'filly' is a young female horse under the age of four, while a 'colt' is a young male horse under the age of four.